 Most patients who have an Achilles tendon rupture undergo surgery.
-The chances of returning to full strength are good and there is a less than five percent chance of reinjury.
+The chances of returning to full strength are good and there is a less than five percent chance of re-injury.
 Following surgery, you will be on crutches and in a hard cast for two to four weeks.

-Initial Movement Rehabilitiation
+Initial Movement Rehabilitation

 After the cast comes off, you will be in a walking boot and can begin the initial stages of rehabilitation for the injured tendon and calf muscle.
-You can begin weight bearing on the injured foot as long as it is in a walking boot, and initial range of motion exercises can begin.
+You can often begin walking after Achilles tendon surgery as long your foot is in a walking boot, and initial range of motion exercises can begin.

 Beginning Strength Exercises

 For this initial strengthening period, use a light elastic band wrapped around the ankle.
-Using the band for light resistance, practice plantar flexion (toes pointing down); dorsi flexion (toes pointing up); ankle inversion (rotating inwards); and ankle eversion (rotation outward).
+Using the band for light resistance, practice plantar flexion (toes pointing down); dorsi flexion (toes pointing up); ankle inversion (rotating inward); and ankle eversion (rotation outward).

 Building the Calf Muscle

-From 12 weeks onwards, you may be able to begin walking without assistance (always get clearance from your physician ahead of time).
-You should continue exercises with the elastic band and can progress to a heavier resistance.
+From 12 weeks onward, you may be able to begin walking without assistance (always get clearance from your physician ahead of time).
+Continue exercises with the elastic band and can progress to a heavier resistance.
 You can also begin more complex exercises, including calf stretches, calf raises and single-leg balancing.